AlexeySlvv/tomato/README.md

 ## What is Potato?

-**Potato** is the revolutionary new Python "package" that does absolutely nothing... except stop your code from running!
-And the best part?
+**Potato** is a Python "package" designed to halt your code's execution with precision and simplicity.
+It’s perfect for debugging, testing control flow, or adding a bit of fun to your scripts.
+The best part?
 You don’t even have to install it.
 Python natively supports Potato, thanks to its strict variable naming rules.

-Just type `potato` into your source code and watch the magic happen!
-Your script will immediately halt with a `NameError`, leaving your colleagues (or future self) wondering why there's a potato in your code.
+Just type `potato` into your source code, and Python will take care of the rest.
+Your script will stop running with a `NameError`, clearly marking the point of interruption.
+It’s lightweight, effective, and yes, just a little quirky.

 ## Why Potato?

 - **Zero Dependencies**: Potato requires absolutely no installations or updates.
 - **Lightweight**: Takes up 0 bytes of storage.
 - **Instant Debugging**: Clearly marks the exact point in your code where Potato strikes.
-- **Fun for Everyone**: Confuse your friends, co-workers, and even your future self with a randomly placed `potato`!
+- **Fun for Everyone**: Confuse your friends, co-workers, and even your future self with a well-placed `potato`!

 ## Installation